jp1lrt/ChronoGPS/docs/FAQ.en.md

 **A. For normal operation, Instant Sync is recommended.**

-- **Everyday FT8 / FT4**
+- **Everyday FT8 / FT4 operation**
   - → **Instant Sync**
-  - One calibration before operation is usually sufficient.
+  - It is safe to keep this mode enabled during operation
+  - GNSS is continuously referenced, while corrections are minimized

 - **Long sessions / verification / monitoring**
   - → **Weak Sync (Interval Sync)**

-GNSS is an extremely stable UTC reference.
-Once the system clock is properly calibrated, it typically exceeds FT8 / FT4 requirements by a wide margin.

-ChronoGPS is not “always keep forcing time” —
+ChronoGPS is not a tool that continuously forces time.
-it is a tool to **create a correct state and avoid breaking it.**
+It is designed to **maintain a correct state without destabilizing the OS clock**.

 ---

 ## Q6.
 Should I use NTP Sync or GNSS (GPS) Sync?

-**A. If possible, GNSS (GPS/QZSS) Sync is recommended.**
+**A. If possible, GNSS (GPS / QZSS) Sync is recommended.**

 ChronoGPS treats GNSS as a first-class time source: